VMEbus: History

 Kister was later joined by John Black, who refined the specifications and created the VERSAmodule product concept.
 A young engineer working for Black, Julie Keahey designed the first VERSAmodule card, the VERSAbus Adaptor Module, used to run existing cards on the new VERSAbus.
 Sven Rau and Max Loesel of Motorola-Europe added a mechanical specification to the system, basing it on the Eurocard standard that was then late in the standardization process.
-The result was first known as VERSAbus-E but was later renamed to VMEbus, for VERSAmodule Eurocard bus (although some refer to it as Versa Module Europa).
+The result was first known as VERSAbus-E but was later renamed to VMEbus, for VERSAmodule Eurocard bus (although some refer to it as Versa Module Europe or Versa Module European).

 At this point, a number of other companies involved in the 68000's ecosystem agreed to use the standard, including Signetics, Philips, Thomson, and Mostek.
 Soon it was officially standardized by the IEC as the IEC 821 VMEbus and by ANSI and IEEE as ANSI/IEEE 1014-1987.

-The original standard was a 16-bit bus, designed to fit within the existing Eurocard DIN connectors.
+The original standard described a bus with up to 16-bit width, designed to fit within the existing Eurocard DIN connectors and which has a maximum transfer bandwidth of 40 MB/s.
 However, there have been several updates to the system to allow wider bus widths.
-The current VME64 includes a full 64-bit bus in 6U-sized cards and 32-bit in 3U cards.
-The VME64 protocol has a typical performance of 40 MB/s.
-Other associated standards have added hot-swapping (plug-and-play) in VME64x, smaller 'IP' cards that plug into a single VMEbus card, and various interconnect standards for linking VME systems together.
+The current VME64 supports up to 64-bit bus width in 6U-sized cards and 32-bit in 3U cards.
+Doubling the bus width also doubles the maximum transfer bandwidth of VME64 to 80 MB/s.
+Other associated standards have added hot-swapping (plug-and-play) and doubling bandwidth in VME64x, smaller 'IP' cards that plug into a single VMEbus card, and various interconnect standards for linking VME systems together.

 In the late 1990s, synchronous protocols proved to be favourable.
 The research project was called VME320.
 The VITA Standards Organization called for a new standard for unmodified VME32/64 backplanes.
 The new 2eSST protocol was approved in ANSI/VITA 1.5 in 1999.

 Over the years, many extensions have been added to the VME interface, providing 'sideband' channels of communication in parallel to VME itself.
 Some examples are IP Module, RACEway Interlink, SCSA, Gigabit Ethernet on VME64x Backplanes, PCI Express, RapidIO, StarFabric and InfiniBand.

 VMEbus was also used to develop closely related standards, VXIbus and VPX.

 The VMEbus had a strong influence on many later computer buses such as STEbus.